Program in Detail

 Session 5: Information Security in Supply Chains

 Maximilian Greiner, Judith Strussenberg, Andreas Seiler, Stefan Hofbauer, Michael Schuster, Damian Stano, Günter Fahrnberger, Stefan Schauer and Ulrike LechnerScared?
 Prepared?
-Towards a Ransomware Incident Response Scenario
+Toward a Ransomware Incident Response Scenario

 Tiange Zhao, Ulrike Lechner, Maria Pinto-Albuquerque, Tiago Gasiba and Didem OnguCOPYCAT: Applying Serious Games in Industry for Defending Supply Chain Attack